andrew-raphael-lukasik/Prefab-System/README.md

 # Prefab System

+## What:

+Package that implements a simple way to lookup entity prefabs.
+Lookup is burst-compiled.

-### Why:
+## Why:

 `com.unity.entities 1.0` introduced a baking workflow.
 This created a need for a new way to identify baked entity prefabs without costly search schemes and dozens of one-off tags.

 I expect this repo to become obsolete in 3-18 months once `com.unity.entities` introduces more refined and tested workflow + API to do this.

-### What:

-Package that implements a simple way to lookup entity prefabs.
-Lookup is burst-compiled.
+UPDATE: 2 years later; 😂

-# Example
+## Example
 - Create in your sub-scene a `GameObject` with `Prefab System/Prefab Pool Authoring` component and fill it's `Prefabs` field with prefabs you want to register.
 - Alternatively use `Prefab System/Prefab Authoring` component to bake and turn any `GameObject` in your sub-scene into a registered prefab.
 - Write your game code and refer to these prefabs like this: